html-screen-capture-js/html-screen-capture-js/README.md

 - htmlScreenCapturer.OutputType.BASE64

 #### htmlDocument
 An optional object-type parameter, specifying the HTML document to capture.
-If not specified - window.document is used.
+If not specified (falsey) - window.document is used.

 #### options
 An optional object-type parameter with key-value pairs.
 You can change any default option value by defining a similarly named property on this object.
-If not specified (or specified but defining only some properties) - default values are used for all non-defined properties.
+If not specified (falsey), or specified but defining only some of the properties - default values are used for all non-defined properties.

 ##### tagsOfIgnoredDocHeadElements